-If your lungs can’t properly inflate with oxygen-rich blood, your body will have less energy.
-Likewise, if your lungs can’t properly expel oxygen-depleted air from your lungs, you have less space for the oxygen-rich blood.
+If your lungs can’t properly inflate and supply oxygen to your blood, your body will have less energy.
+Likewise, if your lungs can’t properly expel oxygen-depleted air from your lungs, you have less space for the oxygen-rich air.
 This can lead you to feel fatigued or weak overall.

 |shortness of breath||✓||✓|

 |feeling less alert||✓|

 |symptoms that come and go||✓|